marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

     You startled us, that's all.
 I can't remember the last time we got any human visitors here.
 Anyway, if you want some help, our best inventors are Fibblestib and Dabbledob.
 Let me take you to them.
 ```

 Zook walks ahead to the next room, behind him is Mikael and Francine.
-As soon as Francine is out of sight, the rest of gnomes go back to sleep.
+As soon as Francine is out of sight, the rest of the gnomes go back to sleep.

 ```
     ZOOK